sheqi/Continual_Learning_CV/README.md

 ## OpenLORIS-Object Datasets and Benchmarks
-We are testing the performances based on **OpenLORIS-Object dataset**
+We are testing the performances based on **OpenLORIS-Object dataset**.
 The basic codes are the implementation of the following paper:

 Qi She et al,
 [OpenLORIS-Object: A Robotic Vision Dataset and Benchmark for Lifelong Deep Learning](https://arxiv.org/pdf/1911.06487.pdf) The paper has been accepted into ICRA 2020.